KaranYadav09/ContentCraft-AI/README.md

 # ContentAI — AI Content Generator & Scheduler

-A full-stack MERN application for generating platform-optimized social media content using Claude AI, with scheduling and analytics.
+A full-stack MERN application for generating platform-optimized social media content using AI, with scheduling and analytics.

 ## Tech Stack